ganrad/aks-aspnet-sqldb-rest/README.md

       ```

       The Public/External IP address assigned to the API service end-point should be used to configure the functional test shell script in the next step.
     - Add a *Bash* (bash shell) task.
 This task should be configured to execute a functional test shell script `./shell-scripts/start-load.sh`.
 Open/Edit the shell script in this repository and go thru the logic before proceeding.
-The script invokes the Claims API service end-point and executes get, insert, update and delete operations on *Claim* resources.
+The script invokes the Claims API microservice end-point and executes get, insert, update and delete operations on *Claim* resources.
 You will need to configure 3 input parameters for the shell script - No. of test runs, Public IP address of the service end-point (retrieved in previous step) & directory location containing test data (`./test-data`).
     - Execute the release/deployment pipeline.

 Congrats!!
 You have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **development** and **test-qa** namespaces (regions) on AKS.
 Cool!!